 - antacids, H2 receptor blockers, and proton pump inhibitors for acid reflux

-Other tips for relieving postnasal drip can include staying hydrated and using decongestants, nasal sprays, and saline irrigation methods.
+Other tips for relieving postnasal drip include staying hydrated and using decongestants, nasal sprays, and saline irrigation methods.

 A specific type of reflux called laryngopharyngeal reflux (LPR), also known as silent reflux, often causes frequent throat clearing.